 From massive fazendas to specialty microlots, Brazil's coffee industry is as diverse and dynamic as the country itself.

 Brazil's dry climate is perfect for natural (dry) processing, where coffee cherries dry on patios or raised beds with the fruit intact.
-This method gives Brazilian coffees their characteristic sweetness, heavy body, and low acidity.
+This method gives Brazilian coffees their characteristic sweetness, heavy body, and low acidity — a flavor profile that is instantly recognizable.

 Brazilian beans are the foundation of most espresso blends worldwide.
-Their low acidity, full body, and chocolate-nutty flavor provide the smooth base that balances brighter, more acidic components from other origins.
+Their low acidity, full body, and chocolate-nutty flavor provide the smooth base that balances brighter, more acidic components from origins like Kenya or Ethiopia.

 Brazil was one of the first countries to adopt the Cup of Excellence competition.
-These juried cuppings have elevated awareness of Brazilian specialty coffee and helped small producers command premium prices for their best lots.
+These juried cuppings have elevated awareness of Brazilian specialty coffee and helped small producers command premium prices for their best lots, driving quality improvements across the industry.

 Cold brew is an excellent way to enjoy Brazilian beans.
 The slow, cold extraction amplifies the smooth, chocolatey sweetness and eliminates any bitterness.
-Use a 1:8 ratio with cold filtered water and steep for 12-16 hours in the refrigerator.
+Use a 1:8 ratio with cold filtered water and a coarse grind.
+Steep for 12-16 hours in the refrigerator, strain, and serve over ice or dilute to taste.